Weekend in Brussels, Ghent and Bruges

 On a freezing January morning, we landed in Brussels.
 The initial idea was to visit Ghent on Saturday (because nothing beats Ghent on a Saturday), but since we wanted to do the most, with the cheapest ticket, we took weekend ticket (airport included) and we were on the way to Bruges.

-Even though it is a typical tourist classics city, once you are bit further than the belfry tower the streets are empty and the city is really enjoyable.
+Even though it is a typical tourist classics city, once you are bit further than the Belfry tower, the streets are empty, and the city is really enjoyable.
 On the other note, if arriving too early the only thing you can have is waffle, until the coffee shops open.
-Then we had bagels at Sanseveria, entered beer and chocolate shops, and we were on the way to catch what was left of a Saturday in Ghent.
+We had bagels at Sanseveria, entered beer and chocolate shops, and we were on the way to catch what was left of a Saturday in Ghent.

-Our accommodation was in the Patershool area, just a step away from the river, and this was the most beautiful AirBnb that we’ve stayed into.
+Our accommodation was in the Patershool area, just a step away from the river.
+This was the most beautiful AirBnb that we’ve stayed.
 Of course we went to Balls & Glory.
-I think there isn’t a single person that I haven’t brought there, then to a real classic the Beer House on the water side, for their Knokke Rolland, and then to a youth classic ‘t Spijker.
+I think there isn’t a single person that I haven’t brought there.
+Then we visited a real classic, the Beer House on the water side and enjoyed their Knokke Rolland.
+After that, we went to a youth classic, ‘t Spijker.
 Places that bring you back in time.
 More of that.
-Next we continued to Vrijdagsmarkt and Trollkelder, for Westvleteren and strolled all the streets around the Bell tower, until I explained everything I know about the city, till it was time to call it a day.
+Next, we continued to Vrijdagsmarkt and Trollkelder, for Westvleteren – the very limited edition Trappist beer, and strolled all the streets around the Bell tower.

-On the next day we started with a breakfast at the new Le Pain Quotidien, and took the route towards Rabot area and along the Lieve River, we reached the city center again.
-Since we wanted to have an hour or three for Brussels, we decided to skip the famous ribs, and by mistake I forgot to show the graffiti street, we skipped the traditional fries spots, and went for the “new-age dutch version” – same but overpriced, and taking the glass alley area and Konig Albert park we were on our way back.
+On the next day we started with a breakfast at the new Le Pain Quotidien, and took the route towards Rabot area along the Lieve River.
+Since we wanted to have an hour or three for Brussels, we decided to skip the famous ribs, and by mistake I forgot to show the graffiti street.
+We skipped the traditional fries spots, and went for the “new-age dutch version” – same but overpriced, and taking the glass alley area and Konig Albert park we were on our way back.

 In Brussels the time was enough for the streets around Grand Market, the Royal Palace, a waffle and Delirium.
-More than enough if you ask me.
-Ok hot chocolate was skipped, which is uncompensatable, but I just consider that of opportunity for a comeback in 2021.
+More than enough, if you ask me.
+Ok hot chocolate was skipped, which is un-compensatable, but I just consider that of opportunity for a comeback.

 I am imagining a full week or two in a pandemic-free summer, on a blue skies days, when I like Brussels more than usual, when more cities could be a stopover place, and where the Graslei view never gets old.
 Until then, I’ll continue staring at my photos.